 Members will automatically be added to our Newsletter email

 I love the sense of community with the Land Trust.
-Farming is a hard business but people stopping and supporting my CSA, asking about the Scottish Highland cattle, or just shooting the breeze make it so worthwhile.
-And the Land Trust has been amazing with their follow through.
+Farming is a hard business but people stopping and supporting my CSA, asking about the Scottish Highland cattle, or just shooting the breeze made it so worthwhile.
+And the Land Trust was amazing with their follow through.
 They put in electricity, water and restored the barn to make it a workable situation for us.
-They have a level of commitment, that I think is very special.
+They have a level of commitment that I think is very special.